someweisguy/esp_dmx/README.md

 This library supports the minimum required PIDs specified in the RDM standard.
 Request functions in this library are named using the prefix `rdm_`, whether the request is a GET or a SET, and the parameter name.
 To GET a device's `DEVICE_INFO`, users can call `rdm_get_device_info()`.
 To SET a device's `DMX_START_ADDRESS`, users can call `rdm_set_dmx_start_address()`.
 All RDM request functions return the number of bytes received in the RDM response or 0 if no response was received.

-RDM request functions typically use a `rdm_header_t` pointer to direct the DMX driver where to send its request and also store RDM header information from the received response, if a response is received.
+RDM request functions use an `rdm_header_t` pointer to direct the DMX driver where to send its request and also store RDM header information from the received response, if a response is received.
 The `rdm_header_t` type contains several fields.
 Some fields must typically be assigned a value, some fields may be assigned values, and some fields should not be assigned values when sending RDM requests.

-// TODO

 The fields which typically must be assigned are:

 - `dest_uid` the destination UID for the RDM packet.
 This field must be assigned except when sending a `DISC_UNIQUE_BRANCH` packet.
 - `sub_device` the target sub-device for the RDM packet.
 This field must be assigned except when indicated otherwise.
 In situations where this field may not be assigned, it must be assigned to 0 or `RDM_SUB_DEVICE_ROOT`.